Who needs takeout when you can make amazing tasting Kung Pao Chicken in your own home? Serve this classic Chinese dish with rice for a great meal!

-Add ginger to darkened red chili pepper pieces.
+Add fresh grated ginger to the darkened red chili pepper pieces.

-Add chicken back into skillet with red chili peppers and ginger.
-Add seasoning sauce and cook until sauce thickens.
+Add the cooked chicken back into skillet with the red chili peppers and ginger.
+Add the seasoning sauce to the skillet, and cook until the sauce thickens.

-Garnish with sesame seeds and some chopped green onion slices.
+Garnish the kung pao chicken with sesame seeds and chopped green onion slices.
 Serve over rice.
 Enjoy!

 It’s really not too hard at all to make this great kung pao chicken from the comfort of your own kitchen!
 Hope you will consider making this yummy dish!
-You might also want to check out my recipe for Cashew Chicken!
+Thanks for stopping by today, and I hope you will come back soon.

 Interested In More Recipes?

 Thank you for visiting this website.
 I appreciate you using some of your valuable time to do so.
 If you’re interested, I publish a newsletter 2 times per month (1st and 15th) with all the latest recipes, and other fun info.
 I would be honored to have you join our growing list of subscribers, so you never miss a great recipe!

 There is a Newsletter subscription box on the top right side (or bottom) of each blog post, depending on the device you use, where you can easily submit your e-mail address (only) to be included in my mailing list.

 You Can Also Find Me On Social Media:

 - 1 pound boneless chicken breasts (about 2 large)